XPixelGroup/BasicSR/README.md

 1. test the model with the command `python3 test.py -opt options/test/test.json`

 ### How to train a model
-1. prepare your data (it's better to test whether the data is ok using `test_dataloader`)
+1. prepare your data, please see [`codes/data/README.md`](https://github.com/xinntao/BasicSR/tree/master/codes/data) (it's better to test whether the data is ok using `test_dataloader`)
-1. modify the corresponding training json file in `options/train/SRResNet(or SRGAN).json`
+1. modify the corresponding training json file in `options/train/xxx.json`
-1. train the model with the command `python3 train.py -opt options/train/SRResNet.json`
+1. train the model with the command `python3 train.py -opt options/train/xxx.json`

+For more training details, please see [`codes/README.md`](https://github.com/xinntao/BasicSR/tree/master/codes).

 ---
 ## :satisfied: Image Viewer - [HandyViewer](https://github.com/xinntao/HandyViewer)